How credit cards affect your credit score

 What about annual fees?

 This is actually the case with a lot of travel credit cards.
-Many of them will waive the annual fee for the first year to entice you to apply for the card!
+Many of them will offer a $0 intro annual fee for the first year to entice you to apply for the card!

 The value of United Miles varies depending on how you use them, but I value them at around 1.75 cents each.
 So, 40,000 points would be worth $700.